 What is the Main Function of the ACL?

-The anatomy of the knee joint is critical to understanding this relationship.
-Mostly, the femur (thigh bone) sits on top of the tibia (shin bone), and the knee joint allows movement at the junction of these bones.
+To understand this function, let me quickly explain the anatomy of the knee joint.
+The femur (thigh bone) sits on top of the tibia (shin bone), and the knee joint allows movement at the junction of these bones.